 Add lines 11 and 12 and enter the balance.
-If you have property, payroll, or sales outside Indiana, refer to the instructions for IT-20 Schedules E and F. Schedule F and instructions on how to complete it can be found in the section "Specific Instructions for Completing IT-20 Schedule F" on page 37 of this booklet.
+If you have sales outside Indiana, refer to the instructions for IT-20 Schedules E and F on page 37 and page 39 of this booklet.

 Line 14 - Other Adjustments to Modified Adjusted Gross Income